reimagined/resolve/docs/api-reference.md

 | build          | Build the Read Model state based on existing events. |

 ### XA eventbus ledger

+Use this interface to implement a Read Model connector that supports two-phase transactions.
+With this approach, each event is prepared for the transaction can be committed.
+A transaction can be committed after each node of a distributed system reported that it is ready to commit.

 | Function Name         | Description                                       |
 | --------------------- | ------------------------------------------------- |